 Dr. Seif says it's a good idea to let others know you're not too keen on flying—you may be able to speak to the pilot briefly while you board the plane or receive extra attention from flight attendants during the flight.
 If you're traveling with friends or family members, talk to them about what makes you nervous so they can help alleviate the tension, but don't let the conversation spiral into a contest over who has had the scariest flight experience.
 Sometimes just knowing that others are available to help you in case your anxiety surfaces is enough to help keep that anxiety in check.

 No, your plane is not going to crash (and whatever you do, do NOT start envisioning disaster scenarios).
 But knowing that you're prepared for anything can be empowering.
-Watch an airline safety video while you're still in the comfort of your home so that you can "master" the procedure in your head (Air New Zealand did an especially entertaining take on the safety video, featuring characters from The Hobbit).
+Watch an airline safety video while you're still in the comfort of your home so that you can "master" the procedure in your head (Air New Zealand did an especially entertaining take on the safety video, featuring characters from The Hobbit, as well as a hilarious safety video starring fitness guru Richard Simmons).
 Once you're on board the aircraft, take time to read the airline safety card in the seat pocket in front of you.
 If it makes you feel better, you could even go so far as to book your seat in the back of the plane, which has been repeatedly shown to be the safest part of the aircraft in the event of a crash.